 - Degree and certification programs at accredited institutions which relate directly to the employee's present position, a position into which the employee may reasonably be expected to advance or transfer in the future, or other career opportunities within Fulton County Government are eligible for approval.
-Each department head shall provide the Department of Human Resources Management with a list of pre-approved professional certifications or degree and certification programs that shall be eligible for reimbursement. - For those employees who have been approved for a degree program, all general education courses eligible for credit towards completion of the degree program and graduation as required by the school will be approved. - All courses must be taken outside of scheduled working hours unless the employee's Department Head or Appointing Authority permits the employee to work a flex-time or a compressed workweek or approves the use of vacation leave, compensatory time, or holiday leave.
+Each department head shall provide the Department of Human Resources Management with a list of pre-approved professional certifications or degree and certification programs that shall be eligible for reimbursement. - For those employees who have been selected for tuition reimbursement for a degree program, all general education courses eligible for credit towards completion of the degree program and graduation as required by the school will be approved. - All courses must be taken outside of scheduled working hours unless the employee's Department Head or Appointing Authority permits the employee to work a flex-time or a compressed workweek or approves the use of vacation leave, compensatory time, or holiday leave.
 If Administrative Leave is granted to take a course during working hours, no tuition reimbursement will be granted. - For on-line and Internet courses and programs at accredited educational institutions, the Employee Development Division of the Department of Human Resources Management will review requests for reimbursement on a case-bycase basis.
 The Employee Development Division must receive such requests at least 30 days prior to the start of the course or program.

 - The Educational Assistance Plan is designed to assist employees pursuing a degree or professional certification.
-It is not intended for those interested in only one course, non-degree college training, workshops, or seminars. - Training or courses required and paid for by the County are not covered under this program. - Courses started prior to employment shall not be considered for tuition reimbursement; however, an employee may eligible for an Educational Achievement Bonus upon completion of a degree or certification program that the employee began prior to employment.
+It is not intended for those interested in only one course, non-degree college training, workshops, or seminars. - Training or courses required and paid for by the County are not covered under this program.